fuderiki/P3R/README.md

 To interact with the P3R platform, use the provided user interface or API.
 Detailed instructions and examples for the user interface and API can be found in the docs folder.

 # Contributing
 Contributions to the P3R project are welcome!
+Please read the CONTRIBUTING.md(CONTRIBUTING.md) file for guidelines on how to contribute.

 # License
 The P3R project is released under the GNU General Public License v3.0.